-Caramel Pecan Banana Bread swirled with homemade caramel sauce and topped with a pecan streusel topping.
-This is the BEST banana bread you will ever have!
+This Caramel Pecan Banana Bread recipe is swirled with homemade caramel sauce and topped with a crunchy pecan streusel topping.
+This is the BEST banana bread you will ever have.
+Trust me!

-I’ve found my new favorite banana bread recipe.
-This banana bread is incredibly moist, perfectly sweet with a crisp crunchy topping.
+I’ve found my new favorite banana bread recipe, and it involves gooey homemade caramel sauce and a crunchy streusel topping.
+This banana bread is incredibly moist, perfectly sweet with a crisp topping.
 Swirled with lots of caramel this banana bread is AMAZING.

 I made my own caramel sauce for the bread.
 It’s super easy and only requires 4 ingredients.
 It can also be stored in the fridge for up to a month.
 Simply simmer brown sugar, heavy cream and butter until thickened.
 Stir in vanilla extract and store in the fridge.

 This Caramel Pecan Banana Bread is perfect for breakfast, dessert, or as a snack!
 Enjoy warm with some butter, a cup of coffee, or a scoop of ice cream.

 - Butter: Unsalted butter softened to room temperature is always best for baking!

 - Brown Sugar: I like to use light brown sugar in this banana bread recipe, but you can use dark if that’s what you have in your pantry.
 You can also make your own brown sugar by combining brown sugar + molasses.